FY2015 District Profile Report

-13. Percent of Students with Limited English Proficiency shows the percent of public school students who are identified as limited English proficient students.
-The term “limited English proficient” refers to those students whose native or home language is other than English, and whose current limitations in the ability to understand, speak, read or write in English inhibit their effective participation in a school’s educational program.
-Data Source: 2014 Report Card file.
+13. Percent of Students with Limited English Proficiency shows the percent of public school students who are identified as limited English proficient.
+The term “limited English proficient” refers to those students whose native or home language is other than English, and whose current limitations in understanding, speaking, reading or writing English inhibit their effective participation in a school’s educational program.
+Data Source: 2015 Report Card file.

 B – Personnel Data